 - For extended use, applying the CONVERT function is more suitable than the manual method.
 Because it can give relief from creating mistakes by taking 0.00062137119 as the relation between meter and mile.

-How to convert dimensions in excel is a very useful topic in Excel.
+How to convert dimensions in Excel is a very useful topic in Excel.
 In this article, we can get a clear concept of conversion between meters and miles with both the CONVERT function and the manual method.
-And also with VBA code.
+And also with the VBA code.

-- How to Convert Decimal Feet to Feet and Inches in Excel (3 Methods)
+- How to Convert MM to CM in Excel

-- How to Convert Inches to Feet and Inches in Excel (5 Handy Methods)
+- How to Convert CM to Feet and Inches in Excel

-- Convert MM to CM in Excel (4 Easy Methods)
+- Convert Cubic Feet to Cubic Meters in Excel

-- How to Convert Inches to Square Feet in Excel (2 Easy Methods)
+- How to Convert Lbs to Kg in Excel